 Each student will:

-- Analyze and synthesize the major achievements of the greater art community from the past to the present.
+- Examine major achievements of the greater art community from the past to the present and synthesize them into their personal work and practice.

-- Evaluate quality and effectiveness in their own work and the work of others.
+- Evaluate the process, content, quality, and effectiveness of their own work and articulate their conclusions using the language of visual art on a professional level.

 - Organize and execute an exhibition of their own work and the work of others.